gavinpai/ZKBattleship/README.md

 One final nuance to this project is that the challenge scalar is not actually chosen by the verifier.
 It is instead computed using a Fiat-Shamir heuristic.
 This is a way to make an interactive zero-knowledge proof where a verifier supplies a challenge scalar to a non-interactive zero-knowledge proof.
 This is done through using a cryptographic hash function on what would be the first message of the interactive proof to determine the challenge scalar.

 The specific modules that make up this package and a few specific implementation details are provided below, albeit mostly in less depth.
 All code is my own, and only the standard library was used for the protocol itself.
-The statistics module is the only of which requires additional libraries.
+The statistics module is the only module that requires additional libraries.

 More details about Pedersen Commitments, the Schnorr Protocol and the Fiat-Shamir Heuristic can be found in the following links: